gregpalmr/alluxio-ray-fsspec-example/README.md

 The "-qvn" suffice is just a unique identifier.

 b.
 Launch a Python session and run some commands to read the NYC taxi ride data that is stored in the local MinIO S3 compatible storage and cached by Alluxio.
-Run these commands:
+Launch a Python session:

      python

-     >>>
+Then run some Python commands:

     import fsspec
     import ray
     from alluxiofs import AlluxioFileSystem

     # Register the Alluxio fsspec implementation
     fsspec.register_implementation("alluxio", AlluxioFileSystem, clobber=True)
     alluxio = fsspec.filesystem(
       "alluxio", etcd_hosts="etcd-1", target_protocol="s3"
     )

     # Pass the initialized Alluxio filesystem to Ray and read the parquet data set
     ds = ray.data.read_parquet("s3://minio-bucket1/data/nyc-taxi/yellow-tripdata", filesystem=alluxio)

 You will see the ray.data.read_parquet() method reading through the parquet file.
 Later, you can experiment with the bulk reader like this: